deepsea-inria/deepsea-web/graph/graph.md

 > utilized is close to the hard limit imposed by the input graph and
 > the machine?*

-Such algorithms are important because, for best performance, multicore hardware demands computations that make the most economical use of their time, in particular with respect to load balancing.
-Economical algorithms spend few cycles on load balancing.
+Such algorithms are desireable because multicore hardware demands computations that make the most economical use of their time.
+In contrast, algorithms that spend many cycles performing load-balancing work are often slower and may consume excess power.
 There are two competing forces that make this problem challenging.
 First, the space of possible input graphs is huge, and the graphs vary substantially in their structure.
 Particularly challenging inputs include long chains and, more generally, high diameter graphs.

-To add to the challenge, by definition, a graph traversal algoritm discovers new regions of graph on the fly.
+To add to the challenge, graph traversal algorithms typically discover new regions of graph on the fly.
 So, the second competing force is the fact that new parallelism is discovered online, thus challenging the load-balancing algorithm to adapt quickly.

-The algorithm must cope with the large input space, rapid-fire parallelism, yet keep load-balancing overheads to a minimum.
-There are several algorithms proposed for this task, all of which use heuristics of various kinds and all are covered in detail in our paper.
-However, we found that, altough the previous state of the art performs well for certain classes of graphs, none meet the main challenge *for all graphs*.
+To summarize, a good graph-traversal algorithm must cope with the large input space, rapid-fire parallelism, yet keep load-balancing overheads low.
+There are several algorithms proposed to this end.
+All of these algorithms and related issues are covered in detail in our paper.
+Overall, we found that, although the previous state of the art performs well for certain classes of graphs, none meet the main challenge *for all graphs*.

 In our Supercomputing'15 paper[^1], we answer the main question from above in the affirmative: we present a new algorithm that performs a